great teaching by extraordinary teachers

 How It Works

-We partner with rural and underserved schools to form school networks, and provide them with a range of academic supports and services.
+We partner with teachers and administrators at rural schools to form school networks, and provide them with a range of course content, academic resources, and instructional services to support the in-classroom Teacher.

-By leveraging technology, we provide comprehensive, blended courses in advanced high school subjects taught by skilled and experienced teachers, and offer an innovative solution for schools and school districts seeking to initiate, enhance, or expand AP® course offerings.
+By leveraging technology and enhancing in-person instruction, we provide comprehensive, blended courses in advanced high school subjects taught by skilled and experienced teachers, and offer an innovative solution for schools and school districts seeking to initiate, enhance, or expand AP® course offerings.

 Across the U.S., up to 25% of high schools do not offer more than one of the basic courses in high school math and science education—Algebra I and II, Geometry, Biology, and Chemistry.